servicecatalog/oscm/oscm-portal/WebContent/marketplace/customBootstrap/README.md

 - Install and configure a Sass Compiler (CSS pre-processor).

+---
+**NOTE**

+This step is optional as the source files are re-compiled when the oscm-branding container is redeployed.

+---

   A Sass Compiler lets you compile your Sass source files (extension `.scss`) and generate CSS stylesheets.
 A simple option is to use Ruby.
 For more information on this option, refer to this [README](https://github.com/servicecatalog/oscm/tree/master/oscm-portal/WebContent/marketplace/scss/README.md).

   A good tool for re-compiling the branding package with a simple GUI is the [Koala APP](http://koala-app.com/).
 For more details on how to re-compile the branding package with Koala refer to [KoalaGuide.md](advanced/KoalaGuide.md).